BlitzkriegSoftware/pyempty/README.md

 2. Copy guts of this project into it as a template

-3. Install Python Extensions required by our team (`scripts\install-python-extensions.ps1`) plus any others we like as individuals
+3. Create our virtual environment with `scripts\new-venv.ps1` which scrubs away old versions and installs and activates a clean one (see previous comment)

-4. Create our virtual environment with `scripts\new-venv.ps1` which scrubs away old versions and installs and activates a clean one (see previous comment)
+4. make basic `uv.lock` file using `scripts\add-uvstds.ps1` with tools configured